bbalganjjm/natural_js/html/naturaljs/gtst/gtst2000_en_US.md

 If the Natural-JS site you are currently viewing is displayed normally, installation is complete.

 ## Examples
 The example of the Natural-JS homepage you are currently viewing is an example of a client source that is not connected to the application server.
-However, the example of the `natural-js-spring-boot` project is an example in which CRUD (create, query, modify, delete) is physically processed by the application server and the DBMS.
+However, the example of the `natural-js-spring-boot` project is an example in whose CRUD (create, query, modify, delete) is physically processed by the application server and the DBMS.